onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 ### B. A coherent minimal coupling flow
 Forward, Bridge, Inverse, and visible output are connected by a stable implementation logic.

-### C. A usable runtime ladder
+### C. A usable runtime spine
-Basic, Advanced, and Strict can be used as meaningful public runtime surfaces.
+The runtime pages describe a real engine posture instead of a vague prompt mood.

 ### D. A visible proof surface
-The demo layer makes the Twin Atlas difference visible and reviewable.
+The evidence and demo layers make the Twin Atlas difference visible and reviewable.

 ### E. A viable next-step development platform
-The docs, specs, demos, and runtime surfaces are strong enough to support actual coupling work.
+The docs, runtime pages, evidence pages, and demo surfaces are strong enough to support actual coupling work.

 That is the right MVP bar.